mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 Nice!
 This looks pretty good for a raw file.
 Since we're going to use tf-idf, we need to clean the text to keep only letters.
-We'll also remove stopwords (using the standard list included in NLTK) to remove words that provide very little information.
+We'll also remove stopwords (using the standard lists included in NLTK and sklearn) to remove words that provide very little information.

 After cleaning, I zip the titles and clean text into a new dictionary ```bills_clean_dictionary``` and save it for quick recall.